You are viewing archived content. Please note that this content is no longer updated and links may not work.

-In late April 2020, in response to physical distancing needs related to COVID-19, Salt Lake City began opening certain streets for community recreation.
-The implementation followed a week-long online survey in which the City received over 6,200 responses regarding which streets the public would like to see opened for recreation.
-Thank you to everyone who took the survey!
-A full survey report can be found below.
+In April 2020, in response to COVID-19 physical distancing needs, Salt Lake City began opening select streets for community recreation.
+This followed a week-long online survey that gathered over 6,200 responses about which streets should be prioritized.

 The streets opened as Stay Safe, Stay Active Streets in April and May 2020 included:

-Stay Safe, Stay Active Streets Bicyclist and Pedestrian Volumes
+Read the Stay Safe, Stay Active Streets graphic survey summary.

 On the streets where this is implemented, local traffic will be allowed to access homes and businesses.
 This includes service, emergency, delivery vehicles, etc.